Welding Fixtures: Function and Durability to Stand the Test of Time

 Part Assembly Fixtures

 Work Holding Fixtures

 Top quality, well-designed welding fixtures are an investment that will reduce your costs, improve your assembly quality and be durable enough to withstand the longtime rigors of a continuous welding environment.

 We design and build a full spectrum of welding fixtures – from the simplest sub-assembly fit and tack fixtures to multi-step pneumatic and hydraulic clamping fixtures for the highest quality, highest volume precision parts.
-Our engineering teams design both manual and multi-step robotic welding fixtures to solve your production and assembly challenges.
+When tooling needs go beyond a welding table, Cobb Tool will engineer a tailored approach with strength, durability and precision.
+Our engineering teams design a range from manual tooling to multi-step robotic welding fixtures to solve your production and assembly challenges.

-We have a proven track record with repeat customers from across the automotive, trucking, agriculture, construction equipment, all-terrain vehicle (ATV), and lawn and garden equipment industries.
+We have a proven track record of maximizing productivity with repeat customers from across the automotive, trucking, agriculture, construction equipment, all-terrain vehicle (ATV), and lawn and garden equipment industries.